For more information about:

 You may be eligible for Worker Retraining funding if you:

-- Have exhausted your unemployment benefits within the past 24 months
+- Have separated from the military within the past 48 months

-- Were self-employed, but are now unemployed as a result of general economic conditions
+- Were formerly self-employed but are now unemployed due to general economic conditions (business closure)

 For more information about the Worker Retraining program, contact Laurie Arnold, Worker Retraining Specialist, 253.680.7127 or firstname.lastname@example.org